 Suppose that an investor is currently in the gain region.
-Then a drop in interest rates will reduce the size of the gain, moving this investor closer to the kink.
-Because of a higher risk aversion and closer proximity to the kink, the effective risk aversion increases, making it less likely for the investor to invest in risky assets.
+Then a drop in interest rates will reduce the size of the gain, moving this investor closer to the kink, increasing effective risk aversion.
+This makes it less likely for the investor to invest in risky assets.
 By contrast, if an investor is currently in the loss region, then the same drop in interest rates will increase the size of the loss, making this investor more risk-averse (less risk-loving).
 At the same time, because of the investor is further away from the kink, this force will induce lower risk aversion.
 In most parameterizations of prospect theory, the second channel dominates, and the investor becomes less risk averse and more likely to invest in risky assets (Barberis and Xiong, 2009).
-Therefore, according to prospect theory, investors who are currently in the loss region are more likely to exhibit "reaching for yield".
+Therefore, according to prospect theory, investors who are currently in the loss region are more likely to "reach for yield".